-Celestial Goddess Selene: The Star of the Night
+Celestial Goddess Selene: The Ancient Greek Goddess of the Moon

-With silver wings and a golden diadem, Selene shone brightly throughout the lands of ancient Greece.
-The goddess of the moon, Selene captivated the hearts of ancient poets, authors, and orators, becoming as much a symbol of the glorious night as the proverbial light in the darkness.
+With silver wings and a golden diadem, the goddess Selene shone brightly throughout the lands of ancient Greece.
+As the goddess of the moon, Selene captivated the hearts of ancient poets, authors, and orators, becoming as much a symbol of the glorious night as the proverbial light in the darkness.

 Selene, for her part, could also only supposedly touch Endymion when he was asleep because of this spell.
 As the goddess of the moon, this could have been a metaphor for normal human affairs, yet it played nicely into the tale of Zeus' fault in Endymion's condition.

 Regardless, it is said that Selene loved Endymion endlessly and that she even passed the task of ending the night onto her brother for a while.
-(Yet Helios, being inexperienced, made the nights too short sometimes and brought the dawn too late others.)
-Eventually, Selene bore Endymion many children—ranging from just a few to as many as fifty, and the mortal beauty Narcissus (the man cursed to love only himself) is sometimes attributed to them.
+Yet Helios, being inexperienced, made the nights too short sometimes and brought the dawn too late others.
+Eventually, Selene bore Endymion many children.
+Some versions of the tale recount that they had only a few, while others claim that she bore as many as fifty daughters.
+The mortal beauty Narcissus, the man cursed to love only himself, is sometimes attributed to them.

 The Other Loves of Greek Goddess Selene